 Then, write the numbers 0-9 on the board under each word.

 Practice each word until students can both recognize the word when you say it, and then also say it themselves.
-After that, tell the class that you’re going to give them your phone number.
+After that, tell the class that you’re going to give them your phone number and it’s one of the best pronunciation games.

 Instead of saying numbers, say the word which corresponds to the number.
 The students have to write out the numbers that correspond to what you said.
 You could say it any numbers of times, depending on the level of your students.